continuitydrift/eth-denver-2022/chapter-15.md

 That was, many of the pseudonymous posts suggested, what was going on in Breckenridge: the creation of a psychic information well, something advertisers and memeticists could only dream of: a completely captive audience, that didn't know their connection with the outside had been cut off.

 Except for Chase, whose phone was mysteriously charging, who had been targeted for the third (and hopefully final, if fairy-tale logic held) time, making both Chase (probably drugged with the same shrooms that Marcus had obviously taken voluntarily) and the police think, or at least suspect, that he had set off the explosion that had almost killed Matty's family.
 If they hadn't left the rental car and walked back to the stage, they would have burned to death.
-Assuming that whoever was watching from the drone, with its mysteriously now-missing footage, wouldn't have been willing to take human life.
+Assuming that whoever was watching from the drone, with its mysteriously now-missing footage, would have been willing to take human life.

 The trucks, and the way the explosions had been directed downward, signaled professional sabotage, possibly military.
 The cement truck, in particular, had leaked wet cement onto the road, making the task of clearing it significantly harder.
 The filled logging truck had added intensity and duration to the spectacle, and justified an additional amount of emergency vehicles whose sirens the band would slide-tune their instruments to match.

-People were saying, now, that they weren't, technically bombs, just some home-made hand grenades (extra flash and bang) wired up to a Blueberry microcomputer.
+People were saying, now, that they weren't technically bombs, just some home-made hand grenades (extra flash and bang) wired up to a Blueberry microcomputer.

 <!--There will probably be intense doxxing of everyone involved in Reincarnate, but so much dust in the air neither faction will do serious damage to the other.
 The victims, as always, will be unsuspecting innocents caught in the crossfire.

 The results will shake out, regardless of truth, according to the power structures already encoded into the system.
 Funding, in the short term, can outcompete collaboration and pursuit of collective truth.
 Intellectual public goods, many of which have been smuggled by us into source files of unrelated programs, with meta-meta data bearing encrypted witness to their origins, take time to bloom but will eventually triumph.

-We can only take the time to send human signals out into the dark, to outmaneuver the robot hordes with linked-together gray matter.
+We can only send super-human signals out into the dark, to outmaneuver the robot hordes with linked-together gray matter.
 I say this, knowing I'm mostly cybernetic ghost.
 -->

 His phone was ringing.